mastershaig/countriesDropdown/README.md

 # countriesDropdown
-All countries and their cities
+All countries and their cities are dynamicly selectable with this repo.